knight-ryu12/oggplay-3ds/README.md

-# template
+# oggplay

-This is a template for starting new 3DS libctru projects.
+This tries to produce 47kHz sound by lifting DSP limit.
+Not sure this is really feasible or not.